 While scheming the net worth of a company, the following mentioned shall be a part of the net worth:

 - The Paid-up equity share capital

 - The Free Reserves

 - The Capital Reserves representing surplus

-The documents required for getting the license for issuing PPI are as follows:
+The documents required for getting the PPI license are as follows:

 - The Name of the entity

-- The Address Proof of entity’s registered office
+- The Address Proof of the entity’s registered office

 - The Constitution of the entity